LEAD LIKE A STUDENT

 Essex SU is run by students, for students

-Each year in February, students put themselves forward to run for a full-time, paid position as a Student Leader.
-They campaign for votes and every Essex student will have an equal chance to 'vote like a student' and choose who they want to be elected into each of the 6 roles.
+Each year in May, students put themselves forward to run for part-time, voluntary positions to lead Essex SU.
+They campaign for votes and every Essex student will have an equal chance to 'vote like a student' and choose who they want to be elected into each of the roles.

-The SU Leadership Elections is broken down into these stages...
+The SU Communities Elections is broken down into these stages...

-It’s the first step towards becoming a 2024-25 Student Community Officer or Council Rep.
+It’s the first step towards becoming Union or Campus Chair, a Council Rep or an SCO.

-This is the phase where you can apply (put yourself forward) for 1 of the many roles.
+This is the phase where you can apply (put yourself forward) for a role.

 You can only nominate yourself for one role.